South African Class NG15 2-8-2: End of steam

 In 1973, steam traction in the Langkloof began to be replaced by diesel-electric power upon the introduction of the General Electric-built Class 91-000 type GE UM6B diesel-electric locomotive.
 Diesel and steam served the Langkloof together for some years, but by the late 1980s road transport had triumphed over rail transport on the apple route as well and the narrow-gauge steam fleet was withdrawn from service.
 Engine no. NG147, the last Kalahari, was plinthed next to the now unused Avontuur Station while the red no. NG122 Starking is on display at the Outeniqua Transport Museum in George.

 Works numbers

 The builders, works numbers and SAR renumbering of the Class NG15 locomotives are listed in the table.

 Current locomotive status

-Since the preservation of heritage locomotives is always dependent on the attitude and disposition of the current incumbents of positions of authority, the current status as set out in the table should be considered as a snapshot of the situation at a point in time.
-The information was last updated on 1 December 2020.
+Since the status of heritage locomotives is dependent on the attitude and disposition of those in power at the time, the current status as set out in the table is liable to change.